mipalgu/GUUnits/Sources/GUUnits/GUUnits.docc/GettingStarted.md

 # Getting started with GUUnits

-Create a function that takes an angle.
+Create a function that takes works with angles in a type-safe manner.

-## The Problem that GUUnits solves.
+## The Problem that GUUnits Solves

 Let us suppose that we wish to create a function that takes an angle (in degrees or radians for example) and then does some computation with it.
 Ordinarily, we would have to write a function like the one as follows: